As the spookiest weekend of the year approaches, it’s time for a little DIY Halloween decor to liven up the neighborhood.

-This year, parents and kids are finding new ways to plan Halloween.
+Over the course of the pandemic, parents and kids have found new ways to plan Halloween.
 In Collin County, some neighborhoods are handing out candy in small amounts, and others aren’t.
 On social media networks like Nextdoor.com, there are Treat Maps where people can mark their houses if they’re planning to hand out treats, or decorate their houses for the holiday.
-One Plano man is even using a length of PVC pipe to create a candy shoot.
+One Plano man is even used a length of PVC pipe to create a candy shoot in 2020.

 There’s absolutely no reason that the week of Halloween can’t be chock-full of spooky fun.
-With these simple DIY crafts for decor, Halloween 2020 can be the good kind of scary.
+With these simple DIY crafts for Halloween decor, this Halloween can be the good kind of scary.

 - 2 cup candy corn

 - 1 cup creamy peanut butter

 - 1 package Ghirardelli milk chocolate chips

 - ¾ cup crushed Cornflakes

 - Melt candy corn in 30-second increments until smooth and can be stirred.

 - Mix in peanut butter and microwave more if necessary, again in 30-second increments.
 Stir in crushed Cornflakes.

 - Put parchment paper on a cookie sheet or baking pan and spread the mixture about an inch.
 Refrigerate for an hour.